 One thing I want to mention is although Scotianbank sells Term1 – it’s actually underwritten by Sun Life.

-Not to mention the fact that Scotiabank cuts your coverage off by age 70 and there is no conversion to a permanent product because they don’t have it.
+Also, any term coverage you purchase through Scotiabank expires at age 70 and there is no conversion to a permanent product because they don’t have it.

 Scotiabank Life Insurance Pros